 (Multidimensional Scaling) or through Correspondence Analysis; c) there is a new button

 (TREE MAP PREVIEW) which allows the

-user to create dynamic charts in HTML format.
+user to create dynamic charts in HTML format; d) when analysing a

 tool provides a simple way of discovering,